airshipit/airshipctl/docs/source/cli/airshipctl_secret_generate_encryptionkey.md

 ## airshipctl secret generate encryptionkey

-Generates a secure encryption key or passphrase
+Airshipctl command to generate a secure encryption key or passphrase

 ### Synopsis